 When I was newly on the Diet and moved to Washington D.C. to complete a White House Internship, my mom knew how challenging it would be to prepare my meals as well as maintain a hectic work and commute schedule.
 She was right!
 I was so glad that she had the foresight to help me prepare menus ahead of time.
 She put together three weekly menus that I lived on throughout the semester.
 Each recipe is very delicious, and can be proudly served to non-SCDers as well.
 (Items in parentheses are ONLY for NON-SCDers!)
 She changed them a little, to serve more people, and we'd like to pass them on to you.

 I hope these menus will help you start the diet.
 It is important to remember, however, that Elaine Gottschall recommends you start the Beginner's Diet first, as explained above.
-When you finish the Beginners Diet, I hope these three weeks of menus will help you as you get organized on the diet.
+When you finish the Beginners Diet, I hope the Easy Menu Packet and the three weeks of menus will help you as you get organized on the diet.

 Note: When these menus were made we had legal Friendship Hoop Cheese readily available in our local Albertson's so some of the recipes call for it.
 Since then it's become hard to find a brand of dry curd cottage cheese that is legal and available so we no longer include it in our daily diet.
 You can still thrive on the diet without dry curd cottage cheese!